xieweiAlex/English_Learning/words-review.md

 Donald Trump plans to mark America’s birthday tomorrow by signing this **profligate** yet **insubstantial** bill into law. -
 These **clandestine** or semi-official Bitcoin farms draw **colossal** amounts of power – often at heavily subsidized rates or with no payment at all – effectively diverting energy from the national grid for private gain. -
 Each Bitcoin mined under its **aegis** comes at a **steep cost**. -
-Why it matters: The tight relationship between Trump and the Tesla CEO has been **fracturing** after Musk has repeatedly **blasted** Trump's signature bill. -
 The blue **dye** is obtained from the **indigo plant**. -

 ## words-May-25.md ##